5 years and still no answers on vacant shopping center

-It’s been five years since ten businesses located at the Bayou Walk shopping center were told to pick up and leave.
+SHREVEPORT, La.
+(KTAL/KMSS) – It’s been five years since 10 businesses located at the Bayou Walk shopping center were told to pick up and leave.

-Mary Alice Templeton says, “We’ve been told that its been put up for auction and its been sold.”
+“We’ve been told that it’s been put up for auction and it’s been sold, Mary Alice Templeton says.

 The property was deemed structurally unsound in 2014 and signs remain up, declaring it a public danger.